knusperkrone/RIPE-agents/water_esp2866/README.md

 One can read the credentials in the last line of the executed command.

-After that the sensor can get controlled via the RIPE app.
+After that, the sensor can get controlled via the RIPE app.

 ## Customize

-One needs to customize the backend and the nodemcus usercode.
+One needs to customize the backend and the Nodemcus user code.

 1. Alter the `register.py` for adding a new agent.
 See [here](http://retroapp.if-lab.de:8000/api/agent), which agents are currently supported
-2. Edit the `main.cc::mqtt_callback` function in order to access the command bytes
+2. Edit the `main.cc::mqtt_callback` function to access the command bytes
 3. If one adds a new sensor(metric), this is done in `backend.cc::send_sensor_data`, just customize the JSON